ibrahimsezer/Draggable_Interaction/README.md

 - When the project runs, you can create it on the screen by selecting the item you want from the menu on the left side of the screen.
 - Afterwards, you can move the items on the screen by dragging them.
 - You can update the item size by pulling from the bottom right corner of each item.
-- You can zoom in and out on the screen with two fingers.
+- You can zoom in and out on the screen with two fingers.*
-- For now, the left and top screen edges are limited.
-(I aim to increase the screen size in the future.)
 - You can create a object within square (basic material objects menu) and emoji(.svg format objects menu) menu.
+- We have an endless canvas
 ## Contributing
 1. Fork this repository.
 2. Create a branch to add a new feature or fix.